patrickmelix/PLAMS/doc/source/examples/UseLowestEnergy/UseLowestEnergy.ipynb.rst

 Purpose
 ~~~~~~~

-Example showing the UseLowestEnergy feature of the Hybrid engine and the OptimizeSpinRound feature of the ADF engine.
+Example showing the ``UseLowestEnergy`` feature of the Hybrid engine and the ``OptimizeSpinRound`` feature of the ADF engine.

 A bond scan is performed on hydrogen peroxide with UFF.
 The resulting structures are then recalculated with DFT using four different setups.
 In particular, one setup uses the Hybrid engine with DynamicFactors=UseLowestEnergy.
-Another uses the ADF engine with OptimizeSpinRound in combination with an ElectronicTemperature.
+Another uses the ADF engine with ``OptimizeSpinRound`` in combination with an ``ElectronicTemperature``.

 In the end, the results of energy vs. bond length are plotted.